-We test all models trained by Wagner et al. [57], namely a 14-layer Convolutional Neural Network (CNN14), which was not pre-trained; four models based on the HuBERT [58] and wav2vec 2.0 [59] architectures, each pre-trained on English audiobooks, using 12 transformer layers (hubert-b and w2v2-b), or 24 transformer layers (hubert-L and w2v2-L), where hubert-L has been pre-trained on the Libri-Light corpus [60] and the other three have been pre-trained on the LibriSpeech corpus [61]; w2v2-L-robust, a model identical to w2v2-L, but instead pre-trained on English recordings of audiobooks (Libri-Light [60]), Wikipedia sentences (Common Voice [42]), and telephone speech (Switchboard [62] and Fisher [63]); w2v2-L-vox, a model identical to w2v2-L but instead pre-trained on parliamentary speech in multiple languages (Vox-
+Table V lists the eleven tested models, summarising their size in parameters, hours of speech and languages included during pre-training.
+The wavlm model [19] has 24 transformer layers, and was pre-trained on English data (Libri-Light [60], 10k hour subset of GigaSpeech [61], 24k hours English subset of VoxPopuli [62]).
+The data2vec model [20] consists of 24 transformer layers, and was pre-trained on English data (LibriSpeech corpus [63]).
+We further test all models trained by Wagner et al. [64], namely a 14-layer Convolutional Neural Network (CNN14), which was not pretrained; four models based on the HuBERT [17] and wav2vec 2.0 [18] architectures, each pre-trained on English audiobooks, using 12 transformer layers (hubert-b and w2v2-b), or 24 transformer layers (hubert-L and w2v2-L), where hubert-L has been pre-trained on the Libri-Light corpus [60] and the other three have been pre-trained on the LibriSpeech corpus [63]; w2v2-L-robust, a model identical to w2v2-L, but instead pretrained on English recordings of audiobooks (Libri-Light [60]), Wikipedia sentences (Common Voice [45]), and telephone speech (Switchboard [65] and Fisher [66]); w2v2-L-vox, a model identical to w2v2-L but instead pre-trained on parliamentary speech in multiple languages (VoxPopuli [62]); and w2v2-L-xls-r, a model identical to w2v2-L but instead pre-trained on more than 400 k hours across all domains and multiple languages (VoxPopuli [62], MLS [67], Common Voice [45], VoxLingua107 [68], and BABEL [69]).
+We test the axlstm model [70] as an alternative to transformer based models.
+We use the axlstm base model, which has 44 M parameters and was pre-trained on 5 k hours of different audio data from AudioSet [71], including 3 k of speech.